-Y6 parents/carers will be informed by letter and invited to a meeting when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.
+Y6 parents/carers will be informed by letter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.

 Parents are consulted during the process of monitoring, review and evaluation.
 They will be able to view the resources used by the school in the RSE programme.
 Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.